Brainstorming Add/remove

 Touch

-Another way is to have a helper note down for the participant.
+If a participant is unable to touch, make sure to have a partner to spar with that can do the writing.
+This could be a helper, documenter, facilitator or other group members.
 The participants should though still explain their own ideas to not feel excluded.

 Hold

-Another way is to have a helper note down for the participant.
+If a participant is unable to hold, make sure to have a partner to spar with that can do the writing.
+This could be a helper, documenter, facilitator or other group members.
 The participants should though still explain their own ideas to not feel excluded.

 See